 See more In-depth

-- Your sexual health.
-The American Congress of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq072.pdf?dmc=1&ts=20140131T1822120900.
-Accessed Jan.
-29, 2014.
+- Frequently asked questions.
+Women's health FAQ072: Your sexual health.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Your-Sexual-Health.
+Accessed Feb.
+17, 2020.

-- Female sexual problems.
-American Association for Marriage and Family Therapy. http://www.aamft.org/imis15/Content/Consumer_Updates/Female_Sexual_Problems.aspx.
-Accessed Jan.
-30, 2014.
+- Sexual health.
+American Association for Marriage and Family Therapy. https://www.aamft.org/Consumer_Updates/Sexual_Health_new.aspx.
+Accessed Feb.
+17, 2020.

 - Talking about sex.
 American Sexual Health Association. http://www.ashasexualhealth.org/sexual-health/talking-about-sex/.
 Accessed Feb.
 17, 2020.

 - Greenberg JS, et al. Sexual response and arousal.
 In: Exploring the Dimensions of Human Sexuality.
 6th ed.
 Jones & Bartlett Learning; 2017.

 - Sexual health: Basic facts.
 Health in Aging. https://www.healthinaging.org/a-z-topic/sexual-health/basic-facts.
 Accessed Feb.
 17, 2020.